jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Critical tasks
 - TODO: Split up runPredictions so that it only checks canAttackTarget after units have moved, not every loop
----
-- Need to **Optimize**, it got very laggy for him
-    - Re running findPath for each unit each loop is not good
     - Sync prediction units every loop is a waste too if nothing changes
         - This could be optimized so it only recalcs if a unit moves or if the cast target or cast cards change
 ---